 It is worth noting Rodney Stark's findings that the growth rate of Christianity in the sub-apostolic age, prior to its emergence as the state religion of Rome, was 4% per year.
-He found that this also has been the growth rate of the Latter Day Saints.
+He found that this also has been the growth rate of the Latter-Day Saints since their inception.
 The conclusion: a steady 4% growth rate sustained over centuries puts a faith tradition on a trajectory to world religion status.
 In its first decades, the Unification Church was far ahead of that.